 What's your income made up of?

 Your Insured Income is made up of investment returns and when necessary, capital drawdown.

-In years where net investment returns are greater than your income payments, the difference is credited to your account and your Insured Income may rise proportionately.
+In years where net investment returns are greater than your income payments, the difference is credited to your account and your Regular Income may rise proportionately.

 In years where net returns are less than your income payments, you’ll drawdown some capital to make up the difference.
-Your Insured Income will remain unchanged.
+Your Regular Income will remain unchanged.